-Florida Republicans vote out Rep. Spano in GOP primary
+Ex-Navy pilot Scott Franklin ousts Rep. Spano in GOP primary

 “Politically, ideologically we’re pretty close on the issues, but with the ethics and the investigations hanging over him it just really made the seat vulnerable, and that was my concern,” Franklin said.
 “This has been a conservative, strong conservative seat, for decades and I was fearful of that seat being flipped in November.”

 The district sits east of Tampa in central Florida and has traditionally voted Republican.
-Franklin will face Democrat Alan Cohn, a former television journalist who had raised about $600,000 for the race as of July 29.
+Franklin, a businessman and Lakeland city commissioner, now faces Democrat Alan Cohn, a former television journalist who had raised about $600,000 for the race as of July 29.

 In north Florida, Kat Cammack won a crowded GOP primary to replace her former boss, outgoing Republican U.S. Rep. Ted Yoho.